karthikbadam/PolyChrome/README.md

 ###PolyChrome API modules:

 - PolyChrome API is now available in _public/api/_ folder.
-Please take a look at the examples for reference. (documentation is in progress.)
+Please take a look at the examples for reference (documentation is in progress).

+    * [hostname]:3000/choropleth

 ###How to use PolyChrome: